Click for homepage

 Handheld transceiver

-HVĚZDA IV 1 , or HVĚZDA 4, was a portable handheld VHF/FM transceiver (US: walkie-talkie), developed and built in 1961 in Czechoslovakia by Správa 6 2 for use in public surveillance tasks, such as with the Czechoslovakian Border Police.
+HVĚZDA IV 1 , or HVĚZDA 4, was a portable VHF-L/FM handheld transceiver (US: walkie-talkie), developed and built in 1961 in Czechoslovakia by Správa 6 2 for use in public surveillance tasks, such as with the Czechoslovakian Border Police.
 The device works on a single channel in the 44 MHz band and has a range of approx. 3 km.
 It was the first fully transistorized handheld radio to be used in Czechoslovakia.
 HVĚZDA IV is also known by its project designator TI-523.

 Although the radio is rather large by today's standards, hardly suitable for covert operations, it should be considered pretty compact for the era in which it was developed (1961).
 Despite the fact that it looks like a bright green toy, it is a well-designed professional portable radio.